opensafely/documentation/docs/jobs-site.md

 Further details should be provided in the `Status description` field.
 Guidance for each status type is provided below.

-* `Postponed` - provide the reasons why the project has been postponed.
+* `Postponed`: provide the reasons why the project has been postponed.
 You must also contact [our IG team](mailto:applications@opensafely.org) to let them know.
-* `Retired` - provide the reasons why the project has been retired and provide a brief report summarising any results.
+* `Retired`: provide the reasons why the project has been retired and provide a brief report summarising any results.
 You must also contact [our IG team](mailto:applications@opensafely.org) to let them know.
-* `Ongoing - paper/report linked` - provide URLs to published papers or reports (this includes preprints).
+* `Ongoing - paper/report linked`: provide URLs to published papers or reports (this includes preprints).
 If further papers/reports are expected, please give details.
-* `Completed - paper/reports linked` - provide URLs to published papers or reports (this includes preprints).
+* `Completed - paper/reports linked`: provide URLs to published papers or reports (this includes preprints).
 If further papers/reports are expected, please give details.
-* `Completed - awaiting paper/reports` - provide some indication of when papers and/or reports are expected to be published.
+* `Completed - awaiting paper/reports`: provide some indication of when papers and/or reports are expected to be published.

 ![Project edit page](./images/project-edit-page.png)